-Men and women have the same wrapping attire called ‘Par Eij‘ which is usually worn during the auspicious occasions and celebrations.
-Thus, during the Nyokum Yullo Festival, you would see most of the people involved in the rituals wearing the same yellowish white (macaroon shade) attires in different styles.
+Men and women of the Nyishi tribe have the same wrapping attire called ‘Par Eij‘ which is usually worn during the auspicious occasions and celebrations.
+Thus, during the Nyokum Yullo Festival, you would see most of the people involved in the rituals wearing the same yellowish white (macaroon shade) attire in different styles.
 The men wear a number of stone bead necklaces or ‘Tesee‘ called ‘Domin‘ bunched together and also carry a sword, a spear or a bow with a number of arrows in a bamboo backpack called ‘Nara‘.

 While a rope is tucked on this backpack just for the decorative purpose, it was used for the climbing and crossing purpose in the earlier times.
 A few people also wear a black cloak made out of a Sago Palm tree’s blade-like skin.
 It is cut, dried and then tied together in order to make the furry coat which is known as ‘Tassh Nara‘.